ruitaolin/NOC/README.md

 [11,]          11          3            100            0          91      0.1428571
 [12,]          12          3            118            0          91      0.2207792
 ```
-* On the other hand, if we had treat these missing data as no DLTs, we can utilize ```get.next.noc``` function to generate the next dose level, as given by
+* On the other hand, if we had treated these missing data as no DLTs, we can utilize the ```get.next.noc``` function to generate the next dose level, as given by
 ```rscript
 target <- 0.33
 ndose <- 5